Antonini333/Backend-Dental-App/README.md

 ## Important ❗

-You will need to use Postman to make all the server petitions since we haven't a frontend yet.
+You will need to use Postman to make server petitions since we haven't a frontend yet.
 Below there is a list of the endpoints you can reach: